Pratt & Whitney: International Aero Engines

-International Aero Engines is a joint venture that develops, builds and services the V2500 aero engine family, which powers the Airbus A320 family and McDonnell Douglas MD-90 aircraft.
+International Aero Engines is a joint venture that develops, builds and services the V2500 aero engine family, which powers the Airbus A320 family (current engine option) and McDonnell Douglas MD-90 aircraft.
 The four founding engine manufacturers that make up IAE each contribute an individual module to the V2500 engine.
 Pratt & Whitney produces the combustor and high-pressure turbine, Rolls-Royce the high-pressure compressor, JAEC the fan and low-pressure compressor and MTU the low-pressure turbine.

 Engine Alliance

-Engine Alliance, a 50/50 joint venture between General Electric and Pratt & Whitney, was formed in August 1996 to develop, manufacture, and support a family of modern technology engines for new high-capacity, long-range aircraft.
-The main application is the GP7200, which has been designed for use on the Airbus A380.
+Engine Alliance, a 50/50 joint venture between General Electric and Pratt & Whitney, was formed in August 1996 to develop, manufacture and support a family of modern technology engines for new high-capacity, long-range aircraft.
+The main application is the GP7200, designed for use on the Airbus A380.
 It competes with the Rolls-Royce Trent 900, the launch engine for the aircraft.

 The first GP7200-powered Airbus A380 entered service with Emirates on August 1, 2008, on a non-stop flight from Dubai to New York City.

 Motorsports

-Between 1967 and 1971, Pratt & Whitney turbine engines were used in American Championship Car Racing and Formula One.
+Between 1967 and 1971, Pratt & Whitney turbine engines were used in Formula One and American Championship Car Racing.
 The STP-Paxton Turbocar dominated the 1967 Indianapolis 500 until a transmission bearing failed four laps from the finish.
 STP entered four Lotus 56s in the 1968 Indianapolis 500.
-One car crashed during qualifying.
+One car crashed during a qualifying session.
 Two of the remaining cars qualified fastest and second fastest, but all three retired from the race.
-Turbine cars were deemed illegal before the following year's race, so Lotus chief Colin Chapman developed the car for use in Formula One and an updated 56B competed in half a dozen Formula One races in 1971.
+Turbine cars were deemed illegal before the following year's race, so Lotus chief Colin Chapman developed the car for use in Formula One and an updated 56B competed in a half dozen Formula One races in 1971.